Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have the exact same bandwidth, so in theory they should have identical performance. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have exactly the same memory bandwidth, so theoretically they should have identical performance. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon R7 M260 is superior to the Radeon HD 4650 512MB, though not by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon R7 M260 is a better choice, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison